tail-unica/food-nexus/README.md

 ## Model Modifications for User Representation in Knowledge Graphs

-For some models (specifically KGAT, KTUP, and MKR, or altri se applicabile), custom variants were developed to explicitly incorporate users as entities within the knowledge graph.
+For some models (specifically KGAT, KTUP, and MKR), custom variants were developed to explicitly incorporate users as entities within the knowledge graph.
 This allows user preferences and behaviors to be directly modeled alongside item and attribute information in the KG.
 The figure below illustrates the general approach to these modifications:

 ![Modifications to incorporate users as KG entities](./images/model.jpg "Conceptual diagram of model modifications for user representation in KG")